AppColony/slate/source/includes/api/v2/user_job_sites/_index.md

 ```

-Get a listing of user job sites for a company.
+Get a listing of User Job Sites for a company.

 ### HTTP Request